-Lake Osprey is a manmade lake that attracts thousands of people throughout the year, and the only freshwater swimming lake in Sarasota County.
+Lake Osprey is a human-made lake that attracts thousands of people throughout the year, and it's the only freshwater swimming lake in Sarasota County.
 The lake is next to the park’s nature center and one of the two picnic areas within the park.
-Though manmade, Lake Osprey provides habitat for many native fish species, including the largemouth bass – the official freshwater fish of Florida – and bluegill.
+Though human-made, Lake Osprey provides habitat for many native fish species, including the largemouth bass – the official freshwater fish of Florida – and bluegill.
 The lake is also home to channel catfish, which the Florida Fish and Wildlife Conservation Commission introduced to the lake in 1997 to help increase recreational fishing.

 Oscar Scherer State Park performs prescribed fire as a natural resource that mimics Florida's lightening activity but in a more controlled environment.
-The fire helps clear away taller vegetation that would otherwise crowd-out the shrubs that are normally found in scrubby flatwoods.
-Many of the plants and animals within Oscar Scherer, including the Florida Scrub Jay and native gopher tortoises, rely on this prescribed burning.
+The fire helps clear away taller vegetation that would otherwise crowd out the shrubs that are normally found in scrubby flatwoods.
+Many of the plants and animals within Oscar Scherer, including the Florida scrub-jay and native gopher tortoises, rely on this prescribed burning.